Skip to main content

 Filtering with multiple tags

-To filter with multiple tags, we recommend that you combine your tags together, making it easier to filter and categorise entries that meet multiple criteria.
+To filter with multiple tags, we recommend combining them, as you can currently only use one tag per filter button on your pages.
+This makes it easier to categorise entries that meet multiple criteria.

 https://bookwhen.com/grow?tags=adults-and-children-classes